uclapi/uclapi/README.md

 Note that since the Creators Update (which includes 16.04.2; if you have not upgraded from Ubuntu 14 then there are tutorials online to do this) we have experienced zero issues building and running under Bash on Ubuntu on Windows.

 ### Install Dependencies
+We provide this simple command to install most of the dependencies using the apt package manager (standard on ubuntu, debian etc...).
+If not using this package manager you will have to find the package names for your distro yourself.
+The base depenencies are postgres, python3, virtual environments for python, nodejs, npm, redis and some kernel modules for async and regular expressions.
+The rest are for making the installiion easier such as git, curl, wget and sed.
+These allow you to follow this readme much easier.

 ```
 sudo apt-get -y install git curl libpq-dev libpq5 libpython3-dev \
     python3 python3-pip python3-virtualenv python-virtualenv \